Some factors can help to reduce the risk of breast cancer.

-If you breastfeed you are less at risk of developing breast cancer, particularly if you have your children when you are younger.
-We don't know exactly why this is.
+Breastfeeding lowers the risk of developing breast cancer, particularly if you have your children when you are younger.
+The longer you breastfeed the more the risk is reduced.

-The reduced risk might be because your ovaries don't produce eggs so often when you are breastfeeding.
-Or it may be because breastfeeding changes the cells in the breast.
-So the cells might be more resistant to the changes that lead to cancer.
+It is not completely clear why this is.
+But the reduced risk might be because the ovaries don't produce eggs so often during breastfeeding.
+Or it might be because breastfeeding changes the cells in the breast so they might be more resistant to changes that lead to cancer.

 Aspirin and anti inflammatory drugs